Embedding a card form

 2. Initialize the Mollie object.

-3. Create and mount the four Components for the four credit card fields (card holder, card number, expiry date and CVC).
-This will add the fields to your checkout.
+3. Create and mount the the card form or separate input fields to your checkout.

 4. Add a submit event listener to your form to retrieve the cardToken when your customer has completed the checkout form.